emiliocy/GettingAndCleaningData/CodeBook.md

 5. Read the activity_labels.txt data sets and store them in a variable called activityLabels
 6. Clean the column names to make them more readable

-##Program Variables Used:

-* featureLabels - loads the features.txt file with columns id and label
-* selectedMeasures - loads only the std|mean features from the featureLabels variable
-* activityLabels - loads the activity_labels.txt file  with columns id and label
-* test.df - data frame for test data X_test.txt
-* training.df - data frame for training data X_train.txt
-* activityLabelsValues - value id's for the activity labels for the y_train.txt and y_test.txt
-* subjectValues - value of the subject_train.txt and subject_test.txt files
-* merged.df - merged data frame of the training.df and test.df data frames
-* tidy.dt - final tidy data frame with clean names and values along with clean format

 ##Output Data Set Variables:
 ~~~